renaudcerrato/appengine-ip-to-location/README.md

 }
 ```

-# How it works? #
+# How does it work?

-As a service to the app, App Engine adds [some custom headers](https://cloud.google.com/appengine/docs/java/requests#Java_Request_headers) to every incoming requests:
+The application simply forwards App Engine [geolocation headers](https://cloud.google.com/appengine/docs/standard/java/reference/request-response-headers#app_engine-specific_headers) to the caller in a JSON format.

+Here's the details about the headers returned:

 ### X-AppEngine-Country